Stuart Hogg: Personal life

 Hogg was appointed Member of the Order of the British Empire (MBE) in the 2024 New Year Honours for services to rugby union football.
+In 2026, it was announced that he would be stripped of his MBE due to his criminal conviction.

 Hogg's first child was born in late 2015.
 Hogg married Gillian Smith in August 2016, and became a father for a second time in 2017.

 In November 2023, Hogg revealed his new relationship to commentator Leonna Mayor, after the birth of his fourth child.

 Hogg was arrested outside his estranged wife's Hawick residence on 25 February 2024 for acting in a threatening or abusive manner.
 After this, he attended a rehabilitation centre.
-On 4 November 2024, Hogg pleaded guilty to domestic abuse that went on for 5 years.
+On 4 November 2024, Hogg pleaded guilty to domestic abuse that went on for five years.

 In October 2025, Hogg and his ex-wife Gillian were officially divorced.

+In January 2026, Hogg's relationship with Leonna Mayor also came to an end.

 In popular culture

 Hogg is briefly mentioned on Pottermore, in an excerpt written by J. K. Rowling for the website, suggesting that he and fellow players Jim Hamilton and Kelly Brown are in fact squibs – wizard-born with no magical powers – masquerading as muggles.
 In a tweet, J. K. Rowling later insinuated that Hogg was, in fact, a full-fledged Wizard.